 Jupyter notebooks are a great way to author your model creation.
 You can write the algorithms, train the model and if you need a way to publish the inference endpoint directly from this interface, you can use Kubeflow fairing to do so

-For this chapter, we will create a training image and store it in ECR.
-We need to add an IAM policy to Worker nodes so that we can write to ECR.
+For this chapter, we will make use of both S3 and ECR services.
+We’ll use S3 to store and access pipeline data.
+We’ll use ECR as our container registry for the training image.
+We need to add IAM policies to Worker nodes so that we can access both S3 and ECR.
 Run below commands in Cloud9 and assign desired permission

 Create new notebook server by following Jupyter notebook chapter.
 Before you jump to the link, take a note of custom image (seedjeffwan/tensorflow-1.13.1-notebook-cpu:awscli-v2) that you will use for eks-kubeflow-workshop notebook server.
 Below screenshot depicts how to use custom image

 We will clone Github repo from a Jupyter notebook so that we can readily use authored notebooks in this chapter.

 Create new Python 3 Notebook if one doesn’t exist.
 Run the command below to clone the repo

 Click Run.
 This will clone the repo into your notebook server

 Close the notebook tab, go back to the notebook server, select the notebook that we just used and click Shutdown.